 James Ryerson has been an editor at The New York Times since 2003, first at the Sunday magazine and now at the Op-Ed page.
 Before that, he was an editor at Legal Affairs, Lingua Franca, and Feed.
 He has written introductory chapters for Fate, Time, and Language: An Essay on Free Will, by David Foster Wallace, and Take Care of Freedom and Truth Will Take Care of Itself: Interviews with Richard Rorty.
 In 2012-2013, he was awarded a Dorothy and Lewis B. Cullman fellowship from the New York Public Library.
-He is currently the Ivory Tower columnist for The New York Times Book Review and is at work on a book about the philosopher Sidney Morgenbesser.
+In 2018, he was awarded the Excellence in Science Journalism Award from the Society for Personality and Social Psychology.
+He writes the Ivory Tower column for The New York Times Book Review and is at work on a book about the philosopher Sidney Morgenbesser.